lawmurray/Birch/DOCS.md

 Program options may be of any type for which an assignment from type `String` has been declared.
 This includes all basic types.

+## Lambdas

+Lambda (anonymous) functions may appear in expressions as:

+    @(a:A, b:B) -> C {
+      c:C;
+      // ...
+      return c;
+    }

+The type of such a lambda is `@(A, B) -> C`.
+It is possible to declare a variable of this *function type*:

+    f:@(A, B) -> C;

+to assign values to it:

+    f <- @(a:A, b:B) -> C {
+          c:C;
+          // ...
+          return c;
+      };

+and to call it:

+    f(a, b);

+Functions can accept lambdas as arguments.
+Such a function may be declared:

+    function g(f:@(a:A, b:B) -> C) -> D {
+      d:D;
+      // ...
+      return d;
+    }

+and be called with:

+    g(@(a:A, b:B) -> C {
+          c:C;
+          // ...
+          return c;
+        });

+or, if the lambda was previously assigned to a variable `f:@(a:A, b:B) -> C` as above:

+      g(f);

 ## Fibers

-A fiber is like a function for which execution can be paused and later resumed.
-Unlike a function, which can return just one value, a fiber yields a value each time it is paused.
+A fiber works similarly to a function, but its execution can be paused and resumed.
+Where a function, when called, executes to completion and may *return* a value to the caller, a fiber, when resumed, executes to its next pause point, and may *yield* a value to the caller.
+The caller can then proceed with some other computation, and later resume the fiber again, at which point it will execute to its next yield point.
+The state of a fiber is maintained between the pause and resume, so that it always resumes execution from where it last paused.

-A fiber with two parameters (of type `A` and `B`) and yield type `C` is declared as follows:
+A fiber is declared with:

     fiber f(a:A, b:B) -> C! {
       c:C;
-      ...
+      // ...
       yield c;
     }

-Note the decoration of the yield type `C` with `!` to make it a fiber type `C!`.
-This is required.
+where `C` is the yield type and `C!` the *fiber type*.
+The `yield` statement is used to pause execution and yield a value to the caller, analogous to the `return` statement for functions.
+The fiber terminates when execution reaches the end of the body.
+When terminating, it does not yield a value.
+To terminate the execution of a fiber before reaching the end of the body, use an empty `return;` statement.

-When called, a fiber performs no execution except to construct an object of fiber type `C!` and return it; execution of the body of the fiber is then controlled through that object.

-The usage idiom for fibers is similar to optionals, but with a loop:
+When called, a fiber performs no execution except to construct an object of the fiber type and return it.
+The execution of the fiber is controlled via this object.
+The usage idiom for controlling fibers is analogous to optionals, except that where an optional has zero or one value, a fiber has zero or more values.
+The if-statement for optionals is replaced with a while-loop for fibers:

     c:C! <- f(a, b);
     while (c?) {
       g(c!);  // do something with the yield value
     }

-It is the postfix `?` operator that triggers the continuation of the fiber execution, which proceeds until the next yield point.
-Repeated use of the postfix `!` operator between calls of the postfix `?` operator will retrieve the last yield value, without further execution.
+It is the query operator (`?`) that resumes the fiber.
+The fiber then continues execution until it yields another value, or it terminates.
+If it yields a value, the query operator returns true to the caller, otherwise it returns false to the caller.
+If returns true, the get operator (`!`) is then used to retrieve the yield value.
+Repeated use of the get operator between calls to the query operator will retrieve the last yield value without further execution.

-Within the body of a fiber, the `yield` statement is used to pause execution.
-This yields execution to the caller, along with the given value.

-The fiber terminates when execution reaches the end of the body, if ever.
-When terminating, it does not yield a value.
-To terminate the execution of a fiber before reaching the end of the body, use an empty `return;` statement.

-### Fibers-within-fibers

-An outer fiber may call an inner fiber using the above syntax, as if the outer fiber were any other function.
-For convenience, the following implicit behaviour is also specified.

-If the outer fiber calls the inner fiber in such a way that its return value is ignored:
+It is not necessary for the caller to run the fiber to termination.
+Likewise, it is not necessary for a fiber to ever terminate, which may be a design choice.

+> **Note** Consider the following code:
+>
+>     fiber iota() -> Integer! {
+>       n:Integer <- 0;
+>       while (true) {
+>         n <- n + 1;
+>         yield n;
+>     }
+>
+> This fiber yields the positive integers in order.
+It never terminates, but need not: the caller will decide how many times it is resumed.

+Fibers may call other fibers.
+No special syntax is required for this.
+There is a common use case, however, where a fiber with yield type `C` calls another fiber with yield type `C`, and wishes the pass the yield values of that second fiber back to the original caller.
+For the convenience of this common use case, the following implicit behaviour is defined.

+If a fiber calls another fiber, but ignores the return object that would otherwise be used to control the execution of that fiber:

     f(a, b);

-this implicitly behaves as:
+this implicitly behaves as though the following were written:

     c:C! <- f(a, b);
     while (c?) {
       yield c!;
     }

-That is, the outer fiber yields the values of the inner fiber until the inner fiber completes execution.
+That is, the second fiber yields values to the first fiber, which in turn yields those values back to its caller.

-The same behaviour applies to an outer fiber that calls an inner *function*---not itself a fiber---which has a fiber return value.
+The same implicit behaviour applies when a fiber calls a *function*---not itself a fiber---but that returns a fiber type.

 ## Operators